-The AEM data confirm assumptions for the hydrogeologic conceptual model and provides a snapshot of offshore seawater intrusion along the coastal boundary of the Basin.
-The coastal data supplements prior geophysical data collected in the Basin.
-As shown on Figure 2-1, the AEM survey flight lines were less extensive along the coast than the SkyTEM flight lines flown in 2017.
+The AEM data confirm assumptions for the hydrogeologic conceptual model and provide a snapshot of offshore seawater intrusion along the coastal boundary of the Basin.
+Although there are limitations in the DWR AEM data described below, the coastal AEM data generally confirm prior geophysical data collected in the Basin.
+As shown on Figure 2-1, the DWR AEM survey flight lines are less extensive along the coast than the SkyTEM flight lines flown in 2017.
 Flight lines that are similar are 2 offshore lines and 1 line in the Seascape area (southeastern portion of the Basin) perpendicular to the coast.
 Because the 2017 and 2022 flight lines were not flown over the exact same locations, comparison of changes over time are difficult to interpret.

 Additionally, AEM information regarding depth and extent of seawater intrusion is not as robust as the 2017 dataset that focused on mapping the offshore fresh water / seawater interface (Ramboll, 2018).
-However, the DWR AEM data were able to confirm geologic structure in inland areas where less hydrogeologic well data are available.
+However, the DWR AEM data are able to confirm geologic structure in inland areas where less hydrogeologic well data are available.